SpaceUY/cra-template-spacedev-typescript/template/README.md

 REACT_APP_API_URL=http://localhost:5000
 # sets the target for the API calls, by default it will be the same domain in which the app is loaded

-REACT_APP_VALIDATION_ERROR_AS_WARNING=true
+REACT_APP_VALIDATION_ERROR_BREAKS_RESPONSE=false
-# controls whether the validation errors are logged as warnings or errors, by default will be true
+# controls whether the validation errors will stop the response from reaching the request point
 ```

-- `REACT_APP_API_URL` will be used to point to the API.
-If not present the requests will be directed to app's domain.

 ## Styled Components